- About Us

 To access your account online, you need to visit the NEXPRESS Catalog.

 2. Two weeks for eBooks, unless the patron has specified a shorter loan period in their Sunflower/Overdrive eLibrary settings.
 Check out our Getting Started page for information on available digital resources like eBooks and digital audiobooks.

-3. One week for DVDs and magazines.
+3. One week for DVDs, video games, and magazines.